 What is chondroitin?

 Chondroitin is found naturally in your body.
 It is thought to keep cartilage in joints spongy and healthy.
-Cartilage is the slippery, shock absorbing tissue that covers the ends of bones in a joint.
-It allows the bones to move smoothly against each other.
+Cartilage is the slippery, shock-absorbing tissue that covers the ends of the bones in a joint.
+It allows your bones to move smoothly against each other.

 What is chondroitin used for?

 Chondroitin is marketed for use in osteoarthritis to relieve pain and improve joint mobility.
 The theory is that taking chondroitin supplements may help to improve and repair damaged cartilage.

 Does chondroitin work?